wesinator/outlook/README.md

-# Python Outlook (Microsoft email service) Library
+# Python Email Library
-Python Library to read email from live, hotmail, outlook or any microsoft email service, just dowload to yout python script folder.
+Python Library to read email from live, hotmail, outlook or any microsoft email service (but should work with most email services), just download to your python script folder.
 This library using Imaplib python to read email with IMAP protocol.
 ## Prerequisite Library
 Please make sure you have this library installed on your system first before your running this code
  * email